Why do we collect food recall data?

 The volume of food recalled represents a very small proportion of the large amount of food products available in the Australian market.
 Most recalls are precautionary and initiated by food businesses to ensure that potentially unsafe food is removed from distribution and sale.
 Only a small amount of recalls are linked to a suspected or confirmed illness/injury.

-There are two levels of food recall – consumer and trade.
-A trade level recall is conducted when the food has not been available for direct purchase by the public, such as food sold to wholesalers and caterers.
-A consumer level recall is conducted when the food has been available for retail sale.
+There are two types of food recall – consumer and trade.
+A trade recall is conducted when the food has not been available for direct purchase by the public, such as food sold to wholesalers and caterers.
+A consumer recall is conducted when the food has been available for retail sale.

 Undeclared allergen food recalls

 Between 2013 and 2022 there were 346 food recalls due to undeclared allergens.
 The most common undeclared allergens were milk (105 recalls; 30%), multiple allergens (61 recalls; 18%) and peanut (51 recalls; 15%) as shown in Figure 5.

 In 2016, FSANZ introduced additional post recall report questions to collect information on the root cause, problem detection and corrective action for undeclared allergen recalls.
 For more information please visit our Undeclared allergen food recall statistics page.